MyMangatheque/quicksnipdart/README.md

 - **Reporting bugs**

-    - If you spot a bug in the codebase or issues with the documentation, please open up a [GitHub issue](https://github.com/dostonnabotov/quicksnip/issues) detailing the problem before creating a PR.
+  - If you spot a bug in the codebase or issues with the documentation, please open up a [GitHub issue](https://github.com/mymangatheque/quicksnipdart/issues) detailing the problem before creating a PR.
   - Once confirmed with maintainers, you can then create a PR.

 - **Proposing new features**

-    - If you are interested in proposing new features, please open up a new [GitHub discussion](https://github.com/dostonnabotov/quicksnip/discussions) with details for the proposed feature.
+  - If you are interested in proposing new features, please open up a new [GitHub discussion](https://github.com/mymangatheque/quicksnipdart/discussions) with details for the proposed feature.
   - Please do **not** create a PR for a new feature without first discussing it with the maintainers.
 If you create a PR for a new feature without discussing it first, then your PR will be closed.

-### Adding a Snippet
+### Adding a Snippet/Component

 The snippets database is located in the `/snippets` folder.